 This calculator was built to help ratio feeders establish the PMR foundations needed to build a balanced raw diet.
 It will take the vital data you input and the correct scientific formulation to configure the appropriate amounts of food for each foundation ratio.
 It is important to use nutritional requirements appropriate for the canines we domesticated, as a tool to build ratios with.
 Once you have a grasp on how much your dog should eat, the next step is to learn what it should eat.
 Adding other foods to the bowl is important for your dog to optimally thrive.

 The SCRFD PMR foundation ratios calculator was built to adjust the bone ratio

 10% Bone is the Baseline Not the Rule

 It has been observed “in the wild,” that dogs consume whole prey animals as small as quail and as large as deer.
 Yes, they do eat larger animals, such as cow and bison but deer are typically the largest animal they fully consume with the exception of antler.

 We have information from both the USDA nutrition database about quail being comprised of 10% bone and also the Canada Health database computing the same information about the percentage of bone in quail.
 This is the baseline of bone information for undressed whole game birds.

 The average of 10% and 14% = 12%

 We also have information about deer.
-Deer is typically the largest wild/whole prey animal that is completely consumed by dogs (with the exception of antler), with data reported from the Pennsylvania State University Department of Dairy and Animal Science, and the Pennsylvania Game Commission reflecting as much as 13.8% in young deer & fawns and as low as 11.7% in adults refuse (ie, bone) percentages.
+Deer is typically the largest wild/whole prey animal that is fully consumed by dogs (with the exception of antler), with data reported from the Pennsylvania State University Department of Dairy and Animal Science, and the Pennsylvania Game Commission reflecting as much as 13.8% in young deer & fawns and as low as 11.7% in adults refuse (ie, bone) percentages.